-- In a separate bowl, whisk together the raw sugar, sunflower oil, apple sauce, dairy-free milk and vanilla extract.
+- In a separate bowl whisk together the apple cider vinegar, dairy-free milk, sugar, oil, apple sauce, and vanilla extract.

 - Add the wet mixture to the dry and gently whisk until smooth.
 Don't over-mix or you'lll end up with rubbery cupcakes.
 Better a few lumps than to over-mix the batter.

-- Line a 12 pan cupcake tray with cupcake paper cups and spoon the batter in to each about 2/3 of the way up.
+- Spoon the batter in to each about ⅔ of the way up.
 I transfer my batter to a jug and pour them from there for less mess.
 I am a messy-Bessy so this is helpful.